Do you ask your cat for consent?

 Humans are primates, and primates are huggers.
 Some of us are tree-huggers.
 We hug everything and everyone.
 As an expression of love or affection.
 Holding someone tight makes most of us feel good.

-And this is the reason we extend this “tree-hugger mentality” to our cats, or other animals.
+This is why we extend the “tree-hugger mentality” to our cats and other animals.

-Cats on the other hand are predators, and prey at the same time.
-They do not appreciate the feeling of being hugged or held close.
+Cats, on the other hand, are predators and prey at the same time.
+They do not appreciate being hugged or held close.
 It makes them feel restrained.
 And restraining a cat is usually not a good idea.
-It reminds them of the visit to the vet, or being caught by a predator.
-They associate this feeling with loss of control, fear and sometimes pain.
-Restraint is in most cases a predictor of pain.
+It reminds them of the visit to the vet or being caught by a predator.
+They associate this feeling with loss of control, fear, and sometimes pain.
+Restraint is generally a predictor of pain.

 When interacting with cats or any pets, it's crucial to respect their boundaries and observe their body language.
 If a cat shows signs of discomfort or stress, it's essential to give them space and avoid forcing any interactions.